-Weigh accurately the given MgSO4.
-7H2O (Epson salt) in a weighing bottle and let its weight be W1gms.
+Weigh accurately the given $MgSO_4$. $7H_2O$ (Epsom salt) in a weighing bottle .
 Transfer the salt into a clean 100ml standard volumetric flask using funnel..
 Dissolve the substance in minimum quantity of distilled water and the make solution upto the mark with distilled water.
 Shake the solution thoroughly to get uniform concentration.
-Calculate the normality of standard MgSo4solution.
+Calculate the normality of standard $MgSo_4$ solution.